AbRahman-ra/study-laravel-with-me/docs/04-blade-templates-and-configuration.md

 ## Base64 Encoding

-- Base64 encoding is neither hashing or description, it's just a way to represent strings (like binary & decimal numbering systems)
+- Base64 encoding is neither hashing nor encryption, it's just a way to represent strings (like binary & decimal numbering systems)
 - The base64 encoded string can be a character (letter), a number, a `+` and a `/` only
 - To encode a string from utf8 (normal string) to base64, follow these steps
   1. Find the [ASCII value](https://www.ascii-code.com/) for each letter in the string